Exercise is a very common, not to mention a healthy, way to burn off nervous energy when your stress levels are starting to feel out of control.

 Beta-blockers block the effects of epinephrine (adrenaline) on the body, lowering your heart rate and, with it, your blood pressure.

 In the short term, exercise raises your heart rate.
-So if you’ve taken a beta-blocker prior to exercise, the medication may limit how high your heart rate can go.
+So if you’ve taken your prescription prior to exercise, the medication may limit how high your heart rate can go.

-Over time, exercise causes similar effects to beta-blockers, decreasing your resting heart rate and blood pressure.
+Over time, exercise causes similar effects to this type of medication, decreasing your resting heart rate and blood pressure.

 There are two main risks to exercising after taking beta-blockers: dehydration, and over-exertion.